resec/rwa/README.md

+# This fork is trying to patch the RWA model, to gain some more implementational flexibility
+The patched RWA model is in 'rwa_patch_model' folder under the problem folder.
+The main goal is to let RWA model to start off with 'zero states'. the changed parts are:

+1. The a_max is initialized as zero vector.
+2. Let h to be initialized as zero state.
+3. The s0 vector is added to n/d before the actvation of h.

+(This is a ongoing work)

 ## Description

 This repository holds the code to a new kind of RNN model for processing sequential data.
 The model computes a recurrent weighted average (RWA) over every previous processing step.
 With this approach, the model can form direct connections anywhere along a sequence.
 This stands in contrast to traditional RNN architectures that only use the previous processing step.
 A detailed description of the RWA model has been published in a manuscript at [https://arxiv.org/pdf/1703.01253.pdf](https://arxiv.org/pdf/1703.01253.pdf).